thiagocapuano/waves-documentation/en/oracles-development/oracle-protocols.md

 # Oracles Types
-the oracle can either bring data inside the blockchain (inbound) or inform an entity outside of the blockchain about a specific event (outbound).
+The oracle can either bring data inside the blockchain (inbound) or inform an entity outside of the blockchain about a specific event (outbound).
 Oracles directly interact with data feeds such as APIs, scrappers & web hooks to extract, verify, & push this data to smart contracts on a number of blockchains.
 Blockchains need a special way to query data from the outside world & import it in a blockchain format.
 Oracles have the single purpose of filling this role as an interface between the blockchain world & the outside world.
 With oracles, blockchain developers will be able to import & act on real-time da